-Following the Committee's evidence session on 24 April, the Committee wrote to the Cabinet Secretary for Finance, Economy and Fair Work and the Minister of State for Energy and Clean Growth on 26 April 2019.
+Following the Committee's evidence session on 23 April, the Committee wrote to the Cabinet Secretary for Finance, Economy and Fair Work and the Minister of State for Energy and Clean Growth on 26 April 2019.
 On 26 June, Chris Skidmore, Minister of State for Universities, Science, Research and lnnovation wrote to the Committee.

 The Committee wrote to the Cabinet Secretary for Finance, Economy and Fair Work on 30 April 2019.
 The Cabinet Secretary responded on 1 May 2019.